 Rooney has also been compared to George Best and Paul Gascoigne in terms of talent.

 Wayne Rooney Private Life

 Wayne Rooney married Colleen Rooney on 12 June 2008.
 They had been dating for six years.
 They had a first child, Kai Wayne Rooney, on 2 November 2009.
-His younger brother John Rooney is also a professional footballer, playing for Macclesfield Town.
+They have three children.
+Wayne’s younger brother John Rooney is also a professional footballer, playing for Macclesfield Town, Barnsley, Bury and Guiseley.